CommandMC/HeroicWiki/Linux-Quick-Start-Guide.md

    * If you are trying to grant Heroic access to a folder in your home folder, you may type `~` as a substitute for `home`.
 For example, if you are trying to grant Heroic access to `$HOME/Applications`, you may type `~/Applications` instead.
    * Added paths will have a blue triangle to the right which will state `Changed by the user` if you hover over the blue triangle.
    * <img src="https://github.com/user-attachments/assets/61e7215f-6553-477f-8edf-74c96086b6ef" height="300">
 5. Restart the Heroic Games Launcher if it was open prior to making any permission changes.
-Once Heroic is restarted, Heroic will now access to whichever folder you added in Flatseal.
+Once Heroic is restarted, Heroic will now have access to whichever folder you added in Flatseal.

 ### Command Line